How To Lose Weight Fast, Easily & Safely… and Still Keep It Off Permanently!

 Actually, the reason we take in excess calories is the same reason we taking in regular amounts of calories.
 You do not need to be told why you eat.
 Calories do not sneak up on you; neither do they just drop on you.
 You eat and likely savor every morsel of it.

-And science has documented why we eat, whether in excess in moderation as far back as the 1960s.
-You eat because you get hungry (4)!
+And science has documented why we eat, whether in excess or in moderation; as far back as the 1960s.
+You eat because you get hungry, period (4)!

 Hunger is the natural desire for food (5).
 Whether physiological hunger, psychological hunger or hedonic hunger i.e. eating for pleasure rather than to satisfy biological need you eat simply because you get hungry (6).